-Joshua Tree National Park: Wonderland of Rocks
+Joshua Tree National Park: Wonderland of Rocks and Jumbo Rocks

-(below) 2005-09-05 (taken approximately 10:30 AM): This 130-degree panorama -- comprised of eight separate 24 mm images -- was captured from Wonderland of Rocks in JTNP's north-west section.
+below: 2005-09-05 (taken approximately 10:30 AM): This 130-degree panorama -- comprised of eight separate 24 mm images -- was captured from Wonderland of Rocks in JTNP's north-west section.
 Several rock climbers were scaling and repelling in this area.
 Unfortunately, none can be made out at the Internet-friendly resolution of the image below.

-<---- Scroll this image left to right to see all ---->
+<< Scroll this image left to right to see all >>

 Erosion caused the monzogranite rock to be exposed after millions of years.
 Today these rock formations are a favorite spot for rock climbers.